1. Home

 The exact cost of your move comes down to several factors: how many items you’re moving, the distance of your move and the difficulty (if you live four flights up, for instance, your move will cost more).
 In general, you can count on paying an average of $80 to $100 per hour for a team of two local movers.
 Things like packing materials or extra insurance will cost more.

 Moving interstate tends to average from $2,500 to $10,000.
 The exact price will come down to the distance you’re moving and the total weight or volume of your belongings.
-The median rate for an interstate move is around 50 cents per pound and about 75 cents per mile, though prices vary by company.
+The median rate for an interstate move is around 50 cents per pound and about 75 cents per mile (though prices vary by company).
 Often, the distance of a move can affect the per-mile rate.

 Be careful before you start plugging your information into online websites promising an estimate.
 Your information will likely be sent to moving companies and brokers, meaning you’ll get a bunch of calls with sales pitches.

 Another tip: Think about any heavy or bulky items you intend to move.
-Does it make sense to pay to move these items, or would it be more cost-effective to sell or donate them, then buy them locally once you’ve moved?
+Does it make sense to pay to move these items, or would it be more cost-effective to sell or donate them, and then buy them locally once you’ve moved?

 Do you tip movers?